Sheriff: 3 injured after argument evolves into shootout at Loranger trailer park

 The 50-year-old and the 17-year-old are both still hospitalized in stable condition as of Wednesday afternoon, but the 33-year-old was released after being treated for a graze wound.

-The 50-year-old woman is related to one of the members of the feduing groups.
+The 50-year-old woman is related to one of the members of the feuding groups.
 Deputies noted that it's not currently known whether the other two were part of the groups or were residents.

 Sticker initially reported that two people were injured.